Opioid Addiction Treatment Options

 More specifically, both methadone and buprenorphine are responsible for decreasing the withdrawal symptoms as well as the cravings associated with opioid addiction.
 They target the same spots in your brain that opioids are known to affect.
 These medicines take away the “high” feelings associated with the drugs.

 On the other hand, naltrexone is also effective in treating opioid addiction because it removes the high feelings that are associated with opioids.
-Because of its inability to remove the cravings or withdrawal systems, naltrexone isn’t effective in getting you off of the opioid drugs.
+Naltrexone isn’t effective in getting you off of opioid drugs because of its inability to remove the cravings or withdrawal systems.
 Instead, it’s more recommended for preventing a relapse in severely addicted individuals.

-Counseling is essentially capable of changing your attitudes and behaviors while you’re addicted to opioids.
-There are different types of counseling that you can engage in to cater to your specific preferences, but they all are centered around building your mindset to the point where you have a healthy lifestyle and can stick to the specific forms of treatment.
+Counseling is capable of changing your attitudes and behaviors while you’re addicted to opioids.
+There are different types of counseling that you can engage in to cater to your specific preferences, but they are all centered around building your mindset to the point where you develop a healthy lifestyle and can commit treatment.

 Most individuals will begin their recovery process with individual counseling.
 It involves discussing your personal experiences with drugs with a trained professional.
 There are also several different behavioral therapies involved with individual counseling.